The Electrical and Computer Engineering (ECE) Graduate Program is part of the University of Michigan's Rackham Graduate School.

 We expect an applicant to have earned a Bachelor’s degree by the time he/she registers into any of the EECS programs, and possess a strong background in math, physics, computer science, or engineering.

-Applicants who are interested in pursuing a Ph.D. should apply to the Ph.D. program.
+Applicants who are interested in pursuing a Ph.D. shoeuld apply to the Ph.D. program.
 PhD applicants not admitted to the PhD program are automatically considered for admission to the MS program.
-An applicant admitted to the PhD program (without a relevant Master's degree from another school), will receive a Master's degree while working towrds the PhD.
+An applicant admitted to the PhD program (without a relevant Master's degree from another school), will receive a Master's degree while working towards the PhD.

 No. We accept applications for the fall term only.

-Application materials for the Ph.D. program must be received by December 15th.
+Application materials for the Ph.D. program normally must be received by December 15th.
 This deadline has been extended to January 15, 2018.